 AMR meters are advanced energy meters that enable the meter to record detailed energy consumption data and communicate that data to the energy supplier.
+They are used for business electricity and gas customers.

 What is an AMR Meter?